-(c) Whether or not the judgment referred to in Section 117h of the Code of Civil Procedure declares the forfeiture of the lease, the lessor's right to damages after the lessor evicts the lessee is limited to the remody that the lessor is provided under Section 1951.2.
+(c) Whether or not the judgment referred to in Section 1174 of the Code of Civil Procedure declares the forfeiture of the lease, the lessor's right to damages after the lessor evicts the lessee is limited to the remedy that the lessor is provided under Section 1951.2.

 Comment.
 Section 1952 is designed to clarify the relationship between Sections 1951-1951.8 and the chapter of the Code of Civil Procedure relating to actions for unlawful detainer, forcible entry, and forcible detainer.
 The actions provided for in the Code of Civil Procedure chapter are designed to provide a summary method of recovering possession of property.
-Those actions may be used by a lessor whose defaulting lessee refuses to vacate the property after termination of the lease.
-Subdivision (b) of Section 1952 provides that the fact that a lessor has recovered possession of the property by an unlawful detainer action does not preclude him from bringing a separate action to recover the damages to which he is entitled under Sections 1951, 1951.2, 1951.6, and 1951.6.
-Some of the incidental damages to which the lessor is entitled may be recovered in either the unlawful detainer action or in an action to recover the damages specified in Sections 1951, 1951.2, 1951.2, 1951.6, and 1951.8.
+Those actions may be used by a lessor whose defaulting lessee refuses to vacate the property after termination of the lease. -29Subdivision (b) of Section 1952 provides that the fact that a lessor has recovered possession of the property by an unlawful detainer action does not preclude him from bringing a separate action to recover the damages to which he is entitled under Sections 1951.2, 1951.6, and 1951.8.
+Some of the incidental damages to which the lessor is entitled may be recovered in either the unlawful detainer action or in an action to recover the damages specified in Sections 1951.2, 1951.6, and 1951.6, and 1951.8.
 Under Section 1952, such damages may be recovered in either action, but the lessor is entitled to but one determination of the merits of a claim for damages for any particular detriment.

-Subdivision (c) does not preclude the lessor from recovering damages under Sections 1951, 1951.2, 1951.6, and 1951.8 or obtaining specific relief to enforce a covenant not to compete.
-If the lease is not terminated, it continues in force for purposes of a covenant, such as a covenant not to compete.
+Subdivision (c) does not preclude the lessor from recovering damages under Sections 1951.2, 1951.6, and 1951.8 or obtaining specific relief to enforce a covenant not to compete.
 However, when the lessor has evicted the lessee under the unlawful detainer provisions, he cannot proceed under the provisions of Section 1951.4; a lessor cannot evict the tenant and refuse to mitigate damages.
 In effect, the lessor is put to an election of remedy in such a case.

 § 1952.2.
-Leases executed before January 1, 1971
+Leases executed before January 1, 1970